-These are some well-studied examples of where pathogenesis of infection is known to play a significant role in the outcome of infection and specifically the ability to infect a novel host.
-The question arises of whether similar examples exist in the broader literature of pathological traits influencing a virus’s ability to infect novel species and whether general patterns exist that can at least partially explain the role pathological traits may play in cross species transmission, this is a seldom studied area of cross species transmission and there are likely significant gaps in the available literature.
+These are some well-studied examples of where infection pathogenesis is plays a significant role in theability to infect a novel host (spillover).
+The question arises if similar examples exist in the broader literature of pathological traits influencing a virus’s ability to infect novel species and whether general patterns exist that can at least partially explain the role that host-pathogen interaction or ‘pathogenesis’ traits may play in cross species transmission, this is a seldom studied area of cross species transmission and there are likely significant gaps in the available literature.

-Here, we synthesize available literature on cross-species transmission events along with pathological data to determine how aspects of viral pathogenesis affect cross-species transmission in RNA viruses.
+Here, we synthesize available literature on cross-species transmission events along with viral pathology data to determine how aspects of viral pathogenesis affect cross-species transmission in RNA viruses.

-The objectives of this study are two-fold; firstly, we aimed to investigate the availability and quality of existing pathological data as it currently stands and how it is suited to answering questions related to pathology and cross species transmission and where gaps in this knowledge may lie.
-Secondly we aimed to analyze the available data and identify pathological traits associated with different types of cross species transmission events, in particular whether these events involve humans as a host or spillover species.
+The objectives of this study are two-fold; firstly, we investigate the availability and quality of existing virus pathogenesis data as it currently stands and how it is suited to answering questions related to pathology and cross species transmission and where gaps in this knowledge may lie.
+Secondly we aimed to analyze he available host-virus pathogenesis data and identify pathological traits associated with different types of cross species transmission events, in particular whether these events involve humans as a host or spillover species.

 Methods